Dark monopoles: Acknowledgments

 \section{Acknowledgments}

 This work was inspired by conversations with Huner Fanchiotti and Carlos Garc\'{\i}a Canal.
-VV acknowledges illuminating email exchanges with D. Singleton regarding the two photon model, and Jan Govaerts regarding the SO(2) model.
+VV acknowledges illuminating email exchanges with D. Singleton regarding the two photon model, Jan Govaerts regarding the SO(2) model, Marco Fabbrichesi regarding some aspects of ref. \cite{Fabbrichesi:2020wbt}, and Arcadi Santamaria regarding field redefinitions.
 VV would like to thank Lukas Theussl for help with JaxoDraw \cite{Binosi:2008ig}.
 Support by Grant CNS2022-135688 Consolidaci\'on Investigadora is acknowledged.